2010 World Cup

 8 October 2017

 Nike's new set, introduced in time for Euro 2016, were in their latest "Vapor" design and were met with considerable hostility.
 As a rule of thumb football strips look their best when they consist of two dominant colours with a third accent colour: four colours rarely look good (Brazil are of course the exception).
 The ice blue and dark red sleeves just don't reference anything in England's history and simply look wrong.
 Furthermore Nike foisted the same design on several of the national teams they are contracted to including the USA and Brazil, suggesting that Nike's brand is more important than the traditions of the football federations they serve.

 The best that can be said for the new change kit, debuted against Germany in March 2017, is that it is an improvement on the change kit.
 Still in the vapid Vapor template, the violently contrasting socks are gone and the accent colours (silver and light blue) are confined to detailing.
 On the other hand, England's record while wearing blue is hardly inspiring.
 Blue was, of course, the team's original choice for change shirts but were banished after the humiliating defeat against the United States in 1950.

-Following on from the unpopular Vapor design, Nike went for somethin traditonal ahad of the World Cup in Russia.
+Following on from the unpopular Vapor design, Nike went for something traditonal ahead of the World Cup in Russia.
 A St George's cross motif in red featured in the neckline of the first shirt while the red alternative had a large cross embossed into the front in the odd scratch pattern that Nike introduced as trim on the sleeves and shoulders of their new tops.
 An interesting touch was to have the applications on the shorts and socks sublimated into the fabric giving the strip a classic, uncluttered look.
 The all-red strip was worn twice in the World Cup against Tunisia and then Sweden.

 | Home Nations Index Page